QryptInc/qseed/README.md

 3. Create a token on the Thales Network Luna 7 HSM.

     Follow the instructions provided by Thales.
 When you create a token, you will be prompted to select a slot number and set a partition SO role PIN.
-The selected slot number and partition SO role PIN will be needed for the qseed application configuration.
+The selected slot number will be needed for the qseed application configuration.
+The partition SO role PIN will be needed to create a crypto user role PIN.

+4. Create a crypto user role PIN on the Thales Network Luna 7 HSM.

+    Follow the instructions provided by Thales.
+The crypto user role PIN will be needed for the qseed application configuration.

-4. Build and install the qseed application.
+5. Build and install the qseed application.
 Follow the steps in the Build section above.

-5. Set runtime configurations using environment variables.
+6. Set runtime configurations using environment variables.
 The following configurations can be set using environment variables.

     | ENV | Description |
     | --- | ------------|